Miss Ann

-Miss Ann is an expression used inside the African-American community to refer to a European-American woman (or sometimes a black woman) who is arrogant and condescending in her attitude.
+Miss Ann is an expression used inside the African-American community to refer to a white woman (or sometimes a black woman) who is arrogant and condescending in her attitude.

 The characteristics associated with someone called a "Miss Ann" include being considered "uppity", or in the case of a black woman, "acting white".

-Like the male counterpart term, Mister Charlie, the term Miss Ann was once common among many African-Americans.
-It was a pejorative way of commenting on imperious behaviour from white women, particularly when it came with racist undertones.
-It is seldom used among young African-Americans today, instead the term “Karen” has come into further usage amongst people of all races in the United States.
+Like the male counterpart term Mister Charlie, the term Miss Ann was once common among many African Americans.
+It was a pejorative way of commenting on imperious actions and attitudes from white women, particularly when such behavior came with racist undertones.
+It is seldom used by young African Americans today; instead, the similar term Karen has become popular among Americans of all races.